 - George Will

-I believe the best course for the United States is to establish term limits for members of congress and require their immediate departure if exceeded.
-Overhaul or eliminate the Electoral College.
-And prohibit lobbying, special interest groups, super PACs, and massive campaign contributions.
+I believe the best course for the United States is to establish term limits for members of congress.
+Prohibit lobbying, special interest groups, and super PACs.
+Limit campaign spending.
+And overhaul or eliminate the Electoral College.

 It’s vitally important for the United States, and all other countries, to elect leaders and representatives with rock-solid integrity and advanced knowledge and skills for successfully meeting the requirements of their office.
 When a leader, like the U.S. president, is responsible for hundreds of millions of people and an influencer of billions of people around the world they should be held to the highest standards.
 Any justifications for anything less are borne out of political ignorance.